ImperialCollegeLondon/ReCoDe-spatial-transcriptomics/docs/3_RSE_best_practices.md

 In order to use `pre-commit` in your project, you will need to install pre-commit and create a `.pre-commit-config.yaml` file in the root of your repository.

-`pre-commit` is a CI tool which automates code quality checks and enforces coding standards.
-It automatically points out issues in code such as missing semicolons, trailing whitespace, and debug statements.
+`pre-commit` is a tool which automates code quality checks to enforce coding standards before a git commit is completed.
+It is highly configurable and can be used to run multiple different tools.
+Along with code formatters and linters (described above), it can find issues in code such as missing semicolons, trailing whitespace, and debug statements.

-Pre-commit hooks are scripts that run automatically before a commit is made, allowing you to catch errors and enforce coding standards before code is added to the repository.
+Pre-commit does this via [git hooks](https://git-scm.com/book/ms/v2/Customizing-Git-Git-Hooks), which enables running scripts automatically before a commit is made, catching errors before code is added to the repository.
 This helps maintain code quality and consistency across the project.
 Learn more about pre-commit hooks in the [pre-commit documentation](https://pre-commit.com/).

+Additionally, there is a separate, related tool called [pre-commit ci](https://pre-commit.ci) that runs the pre-commit hooks in CI.
+This means that after code is pushed to a GitHub repo, these code quality checks will be run automatically.
+It also automatically updates the versions of the pre-commit hooks as new versions become available.

 To use `pre-commit` in your project follow the following steps: